 What is Connected TV?

 Connected TV, often abbreviated as CTV, refers to any television set that’s connected to the internet and can stream digital content.
-This includes smart TVs with built-in internet capabilities, as well as TVs connected to devices like Roku, Amazon Fire Stick, Apple TV, or gaming consoles.
+This includes smart TVs with built-in internet capabilities, as well as TVs connected to devices like:

 What is CTV Advertising?

 Brands and agencies purchase ad inventory directly from streaming platforms or through programmatic advertising exchanges, allowing them to strategically place their ads within premium streaming content.
 These ads aren’t distributed at random; instead, they’re delivered to specific households based on a wealth of data—everything from demographics and interests to location and even past online behavior.
-Because CTV ads are served digitally, advertisers can also track detailed metrics such as impressions, video completion rates, and sometimes even conversions linked directly to the ad, providing a level of insight that far surpasses traditional cable TV measurement.
+Because CTV ads are served digitally, advertisers can also track detailed metrics such as impressions, video completion rates, and, in some cases, conversions linked directly to the ad, providing a level of insight that far surpasses traditional cable TV measurement.

 Why are brands investing so heavily in connected TV advertising?
 The benefits are substantial: